 Your mainsail might have been designed and built with a slight outward curve in the luff specifically to take advantage of bend in your mast.
 With a fixed backstay or a loosened adjustable backstay, the mast (and consequently, the luff) is relatively straight.
 This lets the mainsail form a more rounded shape in its belly when it’s filled with air, which adds power and is just what you want in light air.
 The extra fabric width in the middle of the sail has to go somewhere, so it fills to leeward.

 Similarly, your headsail was probably designed and built with straight luff but it can take advantage of an adjustable backstay as well.
 With a fixed backstay or a loosened adjustable backstay, the forestay should be tuned with several inches of sag in it.
-Like the mainsail, this lets the headsail form a more rounded shape in its belly when it’s filled with air, which is just what you want in light air.
+Like the mainsail, this lets the headsail form a more rounded shape in its belly when it’s filled with air, again, just what you want in light air.

 When you tighten an adjustable backstay, since it pulls the masthead slightly aft, it also increases the tension on the headstay and pulls the sag out.
-Then it is straight and matches the luff, which removes some of the belly of the headsail and flattens it, just what you want in a strong breeze.
+Then it is straight and matches the luff, which removes some of the belly of the headsail and flattens it, again, just what you want in a strong breeze.
 Together with the mainsail, it too becomes more efficient.

 Incidentally, a tighter headstay can also make your headsail furler work better.
 An adjustable backstay can also make trailering easier without the need for a quick release lever on the forestay.
 It lets you slacken the forestay, which can make disconnecting it to unstep the mast easier, especially if you have a furler.
-If you need just a little more slack, pull the mast forward with one of the halyards.
+If you need just a little more slack, pull the mast forward by hand with one of the halyards.

 Another benefit of an adjustable backstay is that after a day of sailing with a tight backstay in a strong breeze, you can slacken the backstay to let the rig relax and release tension on the hull while your sailboat is moored.